 Gas is another topic most people don’t think much about until they have a newborn.
-Then suddenly gas becomes a huge source of parental distress, even though parents are not the ones with the gas.
+Then suddenly baby burps and farts become a huge source of parental distress, even though parents are not the ones with the gas.
 It’s the poor newborn baby who suffers, and as all parents know, our children’s suffering becomes OUR suffering.

 So what to do?

 First, please be reassured that ALL young babies are gassy.
 Yes, all.
 But some newborns are not merely fussy because of their gas.
-Some babies ball up, grunt, turn red, wake up from a sound sleep, and scream because of their gas.
+Some babies ball up, grunt, turn red, wake up from a sound sleep, and scream because of their baby burps and farts.
 In other words, some babies really CARE about their gas.

 Remember, newborns spend nine months as fetuses developing in fluid, and have no experience with air until taking their first breath.
 Then they cry and swallow some air.
 Then they feed and swallow some air.
 Then they cry and swallow some more air.
 Eventually, some of the air comes up as a burp.
 To summarize: Living in Air=Gas Production.